billstclair/elm-versioned-json/examples/README.md

 Sometimes your model will change such that you can't build a decoder on the previous version.
 You'll have to deal with that.
 Or, better, try to only grow your models in ways that make it possible.

-Every time you move to a new model, you need to build a converter from each previousmodel to the new one.
+Every time you move to a new model, you need to build a converter from each previous model to the new one.
 So to move from `Model0` to `Model1`:

 ```
 model0To1 : Model0 -> Model1